perfana/perfana-docs/docs/analysing/analysing.md

 ### Check results

-The check result section shows the requirements check results and, if applicable, checks on the delta's for key metrics between this and earlier test runs.
+The check result section shows the requirements check results and, if applicable, checks on the delta's for Service Level Indicators between this and earlier test runs.

 ![Check results](https://docs.perfana.io/docs/images/check-results.png)

 Exapnding the sections by clicking them will reveal more detailed information on the check results.
-See [Key metrics configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#key-metrics)
+See [Service Level Indicators configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#key-metrics)

 ### Alerts